-4. ICH NEW QUALITY GUIDELINES' IMPACT ON GMP INSPECTION PRACTICES ate of proval Questions Answers 1 April 2009 How will product-related inspections differ in an ICH Q8, Q9 and Q10 environment?
-In the case of product-related inspection (in particular preauthorisation) depending on the complexity of the product and/or process, there could be a need for greater collaboration between inspectors and assessors for example for the assessment of development data.
-The inspection would normally occur at the proposed commercial manufacturing site and there is likely to be greater focus on enhanced process understanding and understanding relationships e.g., Critical Quality Attribute (CQAs), Critical Process Parameters (CPPs).
-It will also extend into the application and implementation of quality risk management principles, as supported by the Pharmaceutical Quality System (PQS).
-2 April 2009 How will system-related inspections differ in an ICH Q8, Q9 and Q10 environment?
-The inspection process will remain similar.
-However upon the implementation of ICH Q8, Q9 and Q10, inspections will have greater focus (but not only) on how the PQS facilitates the use of e.g., Quality Risk Management methods, implementation of design space and change management [see ICH Q10].
-3 Oct.
-2009 How is control strategy approved in the application and evaluated during inspection?
-Elements of control strategy submitted in the application will be reviewed and approved by the regulatory agency.
+4. ICH QUALITY GUIDELINES' IMPACT ON GMP INSPECTION PRACTICES

+Date of Approval Questions Answers 1 Oct.
+2024 How do product-related inspections differ in an ICH Q8, Q9 and Q10 environment?
+In the case of product-related inspection (in particular pre- authorisation) depending on the complexity of the product and/or process, there may be a need for greater collaboration between inspectors and assessors for example for the assessment of development data.
+The inspection would normally occur at the proposed commercial manufacturing site and there may be greater focus on enhanced process understanding and understanding relationships e.g., Critical Quality Attribute (CQAs), Critical Process Parameters (CPPs).
+It may also extend into the application and implementation of quality risk management principles, as supported by the Pharmaceutical Quality System (PQS).
+2 Oct.
+2024 How do system-related inspections differ in an ICH Q8, Q9 and Q10 environment?
+Such inspections have greater focus (but not only) on how the PQS facilitates the use of e.g., Quality Risk Management methods, implementation of design space and change management [see ICH Q10].

+3 How is control strategy approved in the Elements of the control strategy submitted in the application are reviewed and 2024 application and evaluated during inspection? approved by the regulatory agency.
 However, additional elements are subject to inspection (as described in Q10).